Approximation and estimation of scale functions for spectrally negative Levy processes: Introduction

 The scale functions play essential roles in the fluctuation theory of L\'evy processes and have various applications in insurance and finance.
 For example, defining two stopping times $\tau_\a^+=\inf\{t>0\,|\, X_t>\a\}$ and $\tau_\a^- = \inf\{t>0\,|\, X_t < \a\}$ for each $\a\in \R$, we have a fluctuation identity for $a>0$ such that

-which is an essential identity in the theory of two-sided exit problems and available in the analysis of credit risks and barrier options, among others.
+which is an essential identity in the theory of two-sided exit problems and {\red useful} in analyzing credit risks and barrier options, among others.
 As $q=0$ we have that $\P(\tau_0^- <\tau_a^+) = 1 - W^{(0)}(x)/W^{(0)}(a)$, and so assuming that

 called the {\it net profit condition} in ruin theory, which implies that $W^{(0)}(\infty) = 1/\psi'(0+)$, we have the well-known identity for the ruin probability in the classical ruin theory: